 Fit the head (1) onto the cylinder, tapping it several times in the area of the dowels in order to facilitate seating.

-Fit the washers (2) and screw the nuts (3) onto the studs, tightening them in diagonal sequence, starting with the studs in proximity to the dowels.
-Tighten to a torque of 30 Nm.
+Fit the washers (2) and screw the nuts (3) onto the studs, tightening them in diagonal sequence, starting with the studs in proximity to the dowels, after applying molycote grease.
+Tighten in diagonal sequence to 30 Nm.
+Then, using a protractor disc (A), continue tightening the nuts on the studs, forcing them through a rotation of 70°.
+If such a tool is not available, tighten the nuts to 50 Nm.
 Tighten the M6x25 bolt (4) to 10 Nm.